URL-Decode

 Type Error

-Typically, this error is caused by misusing a value outside the scope of its own data type.
+Typically, this error is caused by misusing a value outside the scope of its data type.

 Example: